Print Friendly

 /a/ in ka- disappears

-when the roots start with a vowel
+when the object pronoun starts with a vowel

 -ix- (2nd person plural) -i- (2nd person plural)